Francesco Domenico Guerrazzi: Biography

 Subsequently, he became the most powerful Liberal leader at Livorno.
 In 1848 Guerrazzi was appointed a minister, with some idea of mediating between the reformers and the grand duke of Tuscany, Leopold II.
-On 8 February 1849, following Leopold's flight, Guerrazzi formed a governing triumvirate with Giuseppe Mazzini and Giuseppe Montanelli and a Tuscan Republic was proclaimed; on 27 March Guerrazzi was nominated dictator.
+On 8 February 1849, following Leopold's flight, Guerrazzi formed a governing triumvirate with Giuseppe Mazzoni and Giuseppe Montanelli and a Tuscan Republic was proclaimed; on 27 March Guerrazzi was nominated dictator.

 On Leopold's restoration, Guerrazzi refused to flee and he was sentenced to 15 years of imprisonment.
 In these years he worked on his Apologia, which was published in 1852.
 After three years in prison his sentence was commuted to exile in Corsica; in 1857 he escaped from the island and lived for some time in Genoa.
 In 1860 he was elected to Italian Parliament, supporting the republican right until he retired in 1870.

 He continued to produce fiction in his later years, including L'assedio di Roma (1863–5), as well as writing on politics and translating from English and German literature.
 Guerrazzi died of a stroke in Cecina some 30 km from his birthplace, Livorno.